hengfengli/hengfengli.github.com/_posts/2016-02-09-hl-2-minimal-set-cover.md

 ---
 layout: post
-title: "0 - Minimal set cover problem"
+title: "[HL-2] Minimal set cover problem"
-categories: [programming]
+categories:
+    - algorithm
-tags: [algorithm]
+tags:
+    - set
 published: true
 ---

-我在之前的interview中遇见了这道题，可以说是我的第一道phone interview题目。
-当时并没有反应过来，是minimal set cover问题。最近一个印度同事在准备interview，
-所以问了我一下之前的经验，我把遇到过的题目发给她了。结果她一看，就能立马反应出，
-这是一道minimal set cover问题，find a set covering that uses the fewest sets， 这是个NP-hard问题。突然，感慨自己的经验不够，做算法题太少，面对题目的反应和分析能力不够， 还得多加训练。所以，也促成我想开始写一点关于自己遇到的算法问题，以及如何解决的方法。
-毕竟，教是最好的学嘛。
+This is a minimal set cover problem.
+I met such a problem during one of my coding interviews.

 ---